OSInside/kiwi/doc/source/installation.rst

 Some Linux distributions ship KIWI in their official repositories.
-These include openSUSE Tumbleweed, openSUSE Leap and Fedora since version 28.
-Note that these packages tend to not be as up to date as the packages from OBS, so some features described here might not exist yet.
+These include openSUSE Tumbleweed, openSUSE Leap, and Fedora since version 28.
+Note, the KIWI package on these Linux distributions can be outdated and consequently even some features described here do not exist.
+We recommend to get the latest KIWI version from OBS.

 To install KIWI on openSUSE, run the following command: